 VC Family Album pages

-And I would group them into albums.
-Then I would give the gazillion pages to some outstanding Special Collections focused on education.
-Princeton would be a good one because John Nash taught there, and the photo at the top is from the results of this assignment done by Ari Garber (VC'05), produced because we watched the movie, about John Nash, as an in-class event.
+I would group them into albums.
+Then, I would give the gazillion pages to some outstanding Special Collections focused on education.
+Princeton would be a good one because John Nash taught there.
+The photo at the top is from the results of this assignment done by Ari Garber (VC'05), produced because we watched the movie about John Nash at an in-class event.

 Students work as solitary designers on their pages in every instance, though more than one album page may be desired for more important events.